 FREE THINGS TO DO THAT ARE PRETTY COOL:

 Copenhagen knows it is an expensive city.
-So, to attract tourists to visit, many of the attractions are free, but they rotate throughout the weekdays so plan accordingly.
+In order to attract tourists, many of the attractions are free, but they rotate throughout the weekdays, so plan accordingly.

 FREE EVERYDAY (Except Monday, Sometimes)

 Changing of the Guard: I don’t know why but I am kind of obsessed with this; probably because I am American and we don’t have anything even remotely equivalent to this spectacle.

 Amalienborg Slot (Castle)– Everyday at noon, members of the Royal Guard march through the city from their barracks to the palace to take over the watch (i.e., The Changing of the Guard.)
 Amalienborg Palace is the residence of Queen Margrethe II and the Danish Royal Family.
 When the Queen is in residence the guard is accompanied by a band.

 Warning: You can take pictures near the guards while they are on duty, but be polite and keep your distance.
 These are REAL GUARDS with REAL GUNS and REAL JOBS.
 We witnessed a lady get stiff armed by a guard for getting too close to his sentry post.

 Botanical Garden – located in the city center, the garden is free and open to the public everyday.
 The Palm House, and in the summertime the Butterfly House, cost 60.00 DKK ($9.22 USD) to enter.

 Christiansborg–is home to Folketinget (the Danish parliament), the Prime Minister’s office and the Supreme Court.